ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 $ mvn test
 ```

-To run locally start the backend services (see ) and use:
+To run locally start the backend services (In the refarch-kc project, docker folder and the docker compose file:backbone-compose.yml) and use:
 ```shell
 $ source ../scripts/setenv.sh LOCAL
 $ mvn test